JaishyamRB/Deep-Reinforcement-Learning-Nano-Degree-Project-2-Reacher/README.md

 ```
 ## Getting Started

-Setup the dependencies as described [here](https://github.com/udacity/deep-reinforcement-learning/blob/master/README.md).
+1. Before getting into the project there are certain dependencies to be met.
+Make sure you have [python 3.6]( https://www.python.org/downloads/release/python-3610/) installed and virtual environment.

-Download the environment from one of the links below.
+2. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:

 - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher_Linux.zip)